 How to boost employee engagement: conclusion

-If your organisation is suffering from a deep rooted lack of employee engagement across the board, it would be wishful thinking to believe you can change that overnight.
+If your organization is suffering from a deep rooted lack of employee engagement across the board, it would be wishful thinking to believe you can change that overnight.
 But by following the pointers above and adopting a genuinely more engaging company culture, you should find that, little by little, you turn a blasé and disengaged workforce into advocates for your business, and a company with a high staff turnover into a place where people want to work - and stay.